Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 Our work is also related to drawing curves \emph{around} surfaces.
-Such techniques are important for a variety of applications: modeling string and wire that wrap around objects \cite{coleman2006cords}; curves that loosely conform to virtual objects or define collision-free paths around objects \cite{krs2017Skippy}; curve patterns for clothing design on a 3D mannequin model \cite{turquin2007sketch}; curves for layered modeling of shells and armour \cite{depauli2015secondskin}; and curves for the design and grooming of hair and fur \cite{fu2007sketching,schmidt2011overcoat, xing2019hairbrush}.
-Some approaches such as SecondSkin~\shortcite{ depauli2015secondskin} and Skippy~\shortcite{krs2017Skippy} use insights into spatial relationship between a 2D stroke and the 3D object, to infer a 3D curve that lies on and around the surface of the object.
-Other techniques like Cords~\shortcite{coleman2006cords} or hair and clothing design \cite{xing2019hairbrush} are closer to our work, in that they drape 3D curve input on and around 3D objects using geometric collisions or physical simulation.
-In contrast, this paper is application agnostic, and remains focused on the general problem of projecting a drawn 3D stroke to a real-time inked curve on the surface of a virtual 3D object.
+Such techniques are important for a variety of applications: modelling string and wire that wrap around objects \cite{coleman2006cords}; curves that loosely conform to virtual objects \cite{krs2017Skippy}; clothing design on a 3D mannequin \cite{turquin2007sketch}; layered modelling of shells and armour \cite{depauli2015secondskin}; and the design and grooming of hair and fur \cite{fu2007sketching,schmidt2011overcoat, xing2019hairbrush}.
+Some approaches such as SecondSkin \cite{ depauli2015secondskin} and Skippy \cite{krs2017Skippy} use insights into spatial relationship between a 2D stroke and the 3D object, to infer a 3D curve that lies on and around the surface of the object.
+Other techniques like Cords \cite{coleman2006cords} or hair and clothing design \cite{xing2019hairbrush} are closer to our work, in that they drape 3D curve input on and around 3D objects using geometric collisions or physical simulation.
+In contrast, this paper is focused on the general problem of projecting a drawn 3D stroke to a real-time inked curve on the surface of a 3D object.
 While we do not address curve creation with specific geometric relationships to the object surface (like distance-offset curve), our techniques can be extended to incorporate geometry-specific terms (\S~\ref{sec:conclusion}).